oddbyte/MC-on-chromebook/README.md

   # Java edition on chromebook
 ## A tutorial on how to put minecraft Java edition on chromebook without using the crappy linux VM

+**Warnining:** Chromebooks are not meant for gaming.
+Minecraft performance will not be good on new versions.
+I am getting 7-15 fps on a optimized modpack for 1.20.4.
+This repo is made for people who have new-ish chromebooks and want to install MC on them.
 ![image](https://github.com/OddbyteWasTaken/MC-on-chromebook/assets/141666866/a328a927-d2ea-426e-8709-ae525235259f)

 ## Read this please: